 So when it came to Valentine cards this year I tried to think of a way to make them fun and interesting for Maia to make, as well as age appropriate (for a 4 year old) and open ended.
 She’s made a few different kinds so far since she’s not an assembly line kind of gal; her interest and attention span last long enough to make between 1 and 4 of each.

-Maia's favorites so far involve using her hole punch, which is such an awesome kid tool!
+Maia’s favorites so far involved using her hole punch, which is such an awesome kid tool!
+Here’s how we did it…

-I cut out a stack of hearts from thick watercolor paper (card stock would work as well) and she's been punching holes around the edges then lacing them with ribbon and red embroidery floss.
-Some were painted with watercolors first and some were not.
+First, I cut out a stack of hearts from thick watercolor paper (card stock would work as well).

 Her finished valentines are not so polished perhaps, but they are ones that she had a lot of fun making and that she is proud to be able to give to her friends and grandmas.